 Stay Connected With Your Coworkers While Working From Home

 Staying connected with coworkers can be challenging when you’re not at the office.
 In fact, although employees seem to largely prefer working from home, around two-thirds of remote workers feel they aren’t engaged with workplace culture.
-This is a problem for employers, who worry about employee retention, but it’s also one problem for employees, who can be left feeling isolated and undervalued.
+This is a problem for employers, who worry about employee retention, but it’s also a problem for employees, who can be left feeling isolated and undervalued.
 While some experts are advocating for employers to make more of an effort to bridge the gap between on-site and remote workers through changes in workplace culture, for the time being, the responsibility for staying connected falls on you.

 Other tools like Slack, Flock, Microsoft Teams, and Google Hangouts can be great as well for quick updates, reminders, or just a quick bit of contact for when you don’t have the time for a full video chat.
 You don’t want to overwhelm your coworkers with messages, but a simple, “Where are we on ____?” or “I’ve finished ______” can be a useful and subtle reminder that you’re being productive even if they don’t see you doing the work.